 “The company believes that it is in the best long-term interests of its shareholders to maintain a conservative approach to its distribution policy during this volatile economic environment,” Sierra said in a statement.

 Sierra Suspends Distributions Due to Covid-19

 According to filing with the SEC this week, the board of Sierra Income Corporation has reportedly suspended monthly distributions, indicating that the suspension is temporary.
 Shareholder distributions, including both cash and through the distribution reinvestment plan, will be suspended beginning with the month ending April 30, 2020.

 Secondary Sales Price – $2.25 per share

-Further, shares of Sierra Income Corp are currently listed for sale on Central Trade and Transfer, a secondary market for alternative investments, for just $2.25 per share.
-This may mean losses for investors since the original offering price was $10 per share.
+Further, shares of Sierra Income Corp have recently sold on Central Trade and Transfer, a secondary market for alternative investments, for just $2.25 per share.

 The White Law Group continues to investigate potential claims involving broker dealers who may have unsuitably recommended high risk Business Development companies (BDCs) such as Sierra Income Corporation to unsuspecting investors.

 The high commission structure of these products leads to the possibility that unscrupulous financial advisors will push these products unsuitably to maximize their own commissions.